ErasmusTeam3A/ILE-Erasmus-Controller/README.md

 ### Hardware

 This project uses the [Arduino MKR 1010 WiFi](https://store.arduino.cc/arduino-mkr-wifi-1010) and the MPU-6050 Gyro sensor.
-You can buy them directly at Arduino or any other hobby electronics shop.
+You can buy them directly at Arduino or any other hobby electronics shops.
 The Arduino supports using an external battery, but it will also work fine over USB.

 Don't forget to update your Arduino MKR's [firmware](https://forum.arduino.cc/index.php?topic=579306.0) if needed!

 ## Wiring
-Connect the sensor with 2 cables to the SDL and SDA port, also connect VCC and GND to the VCC and GND ports on the Arduino.
+Connect the sensor with 2 cables to the SCL and SDA port, also connect VCC and GND to the VCC and GND ports on the Arduino.

 This is how your controller should look.
 ![alt text](https://github.com/ErasmusTeam3A/ILE-Erasmus-Controller/blob/master/images/IMG_3315.jpeg?raw=true)